 If you’re a little hesitant about baking with olive oil (trust me, it’s delicious), you can also use melted butter, melted coconut oil, or any milk flavored oil.

-What to serve your cake with
+What to serve with flourless chocolate cake

 The cake alone is like biting into a piece of dark chocolate.
 It’s rich but not too sweet.
 This basically leaves the cake as a blank slate for you to add your favorite sweet toppings!